vic9112/vic9112/README.md

 - Hi, I’m Kuan-Hsi(Vic) Chen.
 I am a National Tsing-Hua University student pursuing dual majors in Electrical Engineering and Music.
 - My primary focus is on ➡️**SOC Design**⬅️.
-- Recently designed the hardware accelerator of [PQC-Falcon](https://github.com/vic9112/PQC_Falcon), and integrate it into Caravel SOC with FSIC.
-  - Finish signoff flow using T18 process
 - Here's my email: s179038@gmail.com
 <!---
 vic9112/vic9112 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.